 Spices: (2) cloves garlic, (2) bay leaves and 7-8 peppercorns

 What You Do:

 Chop up a bunch of veggies – don’t worry about removing the stems, leaves, skins or tops.
-I used a few carrots, a couple celery stalks, an onion, a potato, a handful of turnips and a bunch of kale.
-Tomatoes, broccoli and mushrooms are nice additions, if you have them.
+This time, I used a few carrots, a couple celery stalks, an onion, a sweet potato, a bell pepper and a handful of mushrooms.
+Tomatoes and greens are nice additions, if you have them.
 Just aim for a mix of vegetables, and your broth will have loads of flavor.